elastic/connectors/docs/DEVELOPING.md

 Collect the information that is required to connect to your Confluence instance:

-- The server host url where Confluence is hosted.
+- The domain where Confluence is hosted.
-- Username for the Confluence server or service account for the Confluence cloud.
+- Username for the Confluence server or account email for the Confluence cloud.
-- Password for the Confluence server or API token for the Confluence cloud.
+- Password for the Confluence server or API Token for the Confluence cloud.
 - SSL certificate for a secure connection

 #### Configure Confluence connector

 The following configuration fields need to be provided for setting up the connector:

-##### `is_cloud`
+##### `data_source`

-Flag to determine the Confluence platform type. `True` if Confluence cloud and `False` if Confluence server.
-Default value is `False`.
+Dropdown to determine the Confluence platform type. `Confluence Cloud` if Confluence cloud and `Confluence Server` if Confluence server.
+Default value is `Confluence Cloud`.

 ##### `username`

 The username of the account for Confluence server.
-Default value is `admin`.

 ##### `password`

 The password of the account to be used for the Confluence server.
-Default value is `abc@123`.

-##### `service_account_id`
+##### `account_email`

-The service account for the Confluence cloud.
-Default value is `me@example.com`.
+The account email for the Confluence cloud.

 ##### `api_token`

-The API token to authenticate with Confluence cloud.
-Default value is `abc#123`.
+The API Token to authenticate with Confluence cloud.

-##### `host_url`
+##### `confluence_url`

-The server host url where the Confluence is hosted.
-Default value is `http://127.0.0.1:5000`.
+The domain where the Confluence is hosted.
 Examples:

   - `https://192.158.1.38:8080/`
   - `https://test_user.atlassian.net/`